Jon Zens and Frank Viola – A Public Response

 I am providing this preliminary response, both personally and on behalf of our fellowships, to your letter of May 10th and to your many related statements on Facebook.
 I thus write for myself and as an elder within those fellowships.

-Furthermore, those warnings have not been factually refuted and thus warrant an open response by Mr. Viola.
+To this day, those warnings have not been factually refuted and thus warrant an open response by Mr. Viola.
 Any such response should be at least as public as his own public claims of being a leader in, and to, the Body of Christ.

 Continue reading